 A toothache or tooth pain is any pain or ache in or around a tooth.
 The tooth may be painful when chewing or biting, sensitive to hot and cold temperatures or it may even radiate a dull ache.
 The causes of tooth pain fall into 2 categories; dental causes and non-dental causes.

 Dental Causes of Toothache

 Tooth decay is probably one of the most common causes of toothache.
 This occurs when there is damage to the enamel of the tooth and an infection on underlying dentin.
 Tooth decay also leads to infection of the nerve and pulp inside the tooth.
 This is known as abscess, a condition which is a more severe form of tooth pain.

 Gum disease or periodontal disease can contribute to tooth pain, as well as gum pain.
 The symptoms include bleeding, redness and swelling of the gums.
 Pain occurs when gingivitis is left untreated and gums pulls away from the teeth, forming pockets that allows food debris and bacteria to collect.

 Some causes of tooth pain may not be directly related to your teeth.
-It could be associated with any of the following conditions:
+It could be associated with:

 Sinus Pain Infection: This usually occurs when the pressure of fluid-filled sinuses creates pain in your upper jaws and teeth.
 Inflammation and swelling of sinuses may cause an ache accompanied with a dull pressure.
 If your pain is chronic ask your doctor for advice about medications to relieve sinus pressure.
 Other non-dental causes of toothache include heart attack, cluster headache, nerve diseases, drug abuse and Vitamin B12 deficiency.